Azure-Samples/cognitive-services-studybot-csharp/README.md

 * [QnA Maker Dcoumentation](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/index)
 * [QnA Maker API V4.0](https://westus.dev.cognitive.microsoft.com/docs/services/5a93fcf85b4ccd136866eb37/operations/5ac266295b4ccd1554da75ff)
-* [Add Chitchat to a QnA Maker knowledge base](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base) - we don't use this method of enabling a knowledge base (KB) with Chitchat in this sample, because we have more than one knowledge base, so we create a stand-alone KB with Chitchat only.
+* [Add Chit-chat to a QnA Maker knowledge base](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/chit-chat-knowledge-base) - we don't use this method of enabling a knowledge base (KB) with Chit-chat in this sample, because we have more than one knowledge base, so we created a stand-alone KB with Chit-chat only.
 If you only have one KB, then it's preferred to enable it in that knowledge base.
-For more information on the stand-alone Chitchat KB, refer to the [Qna-Luis-Botv4 sample's README](https://github.com/Azure-Samples/cognitive-services-studybot-csharp/blob/master/Qna-Luis-Botv4/README.md).
+For more information on the stand-alone Chit-chat KB, refer to the [Qna-Luis-Botv4 sample's README](https://github.com/Azure-Samples/cognitive-services-studybot-csharp/blob/master/Qna-Luis-Botv4/README.md).
 * [Language Understanding (LUIS) Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/)
 * [LUIS Programmatic APIs v2.0](https://westus.dev.cognitive.microsoft.com/docs/services/5890b47c39e2bb17b84a55ff/operations/5890b47c39e2bb052c5b9c2f)
 * [LUIS Endpoint API](https://westus.dev.cognitive.microsoft.com/docs/services/5819c76f40a6350ce09de1ac/operations/5819c77140a63516d81aee78)